-Finding a sunscreen that works for your specific skin type and offers credible, trusted ingredients is your best defense when you’re lounging on the beach or poolside.
+Finding a sunscreen that works for your specific skin type and offers credible, trusted ingredients, is your best defense when lounging on the beach or poolside.
 But before you go on a shopping spree to stock up, take a moment to consider what sunscreen actually does and how it works.
 While you already know you should be using it daily, you’ve probably wondered how long it really lasts.
 Or if you can tan through sunscreen.
 Or if it does more harm than good on your little one.
 Luckily, dermatologists have broken down all of your burning questions so you can enjoy those summer days without worrying about sunburn.

 SPF stands for “sun protection factor” and it measures the level of protection against UVB rays, or the rays responsible for sunburn.
 According to dermatologist and member of the MDSolarSciences Scientific Advisory Council, Dr. Diane Berson, an SPF 15 covers 93 percent of UVB rays, SPF 30 covers 97 percent, SPF 50 covers 98 percent.
 Sunscreen brands use independent testing companies to test the SPF levels in their products in compliance with the FDA testing guidelines.

 “Before the FDA introduced its new labeling requirements a few years ago, SPF levels caused a lot of confusion for customers,” explains Dr. Berson.
-“Some people thought that the SPF number corresponded to the number of minutes the sunscreen protected the skin, the percentage of rays the sunscreen filtered, or other misguided logic.
+“Some people thought that the SPF number corresponded to the number of minutes the sunscreen protected the skin, the percentage of rays the sunscreen filtered or other misguided logic.
 The SPF number theoretically correlates to how long a person can stay in the sun without burning.
 For example, when wearing an SPF 30, you can remain outside for 30 times longer than if you were unprotected.
 However, that doesn’t take into consideration your skin type, any toweling, swimming, sweating or the level of the UV index that particular day.”

 Keep in mind that the SPF of a sunscreen product does not cover UVA rays, or the rays responsible for premature skin aging.
 To protect your skin from both UVA and UVB rays, choose a sunscreen that says “broad-spectrum” on the label.
 “When choosing a sunscreen, make sure that you’re choosing a product that has been tested for broad-spectrum protection (protects from both UVA and UVB).
 That way, you’ll be protected not only from the immediate effects of sun damage (sunburn) but also from long-term damage that shows up as wrinkles, sunspots and worse—skin cancer,” Dr. Berson says.

 Fun fact if you think you must use a (super-dangerous!) tanning oil to get that sun-kissed glow: Dr. Lamb says you can get a tan from using sunscreen.
 The only catch is that it will be at a much slower rate than if you weren’t wearing sunscreen.
 How can you still get those freckles and tan lines even if you’re reapplying?
-Dr. Lamb explains there is no sure-fire formula that can protect against 100 percent of UV rays.
+Dr. Lamb explains that there is no sure-fire formula that can protect against 100 percent of UV rays.

 According to Dr. Berson, while there is a fairly big difference between an SPF 15 and 30, the difference in coverage lessens considerably between SPF 30 and SPF 50.
 Protection afforded by products over SPF 50 is only incremental.
 “Since an SPF 50 protects from 98% of UVB rays and nothing offers 100% protection, there is no statistical significance to using an SPF over 50.
 Products with higher SPF values may be misleading and give consumers a false sense of security,” she explains.
 “When customers see a product marketed as an SPF 100+, some may think that means they’re protected from 100% of the UVB rays, or that the product will work all day.
 There’s no such thing as a total sunblock—and all products must be reapplied in accordance with the FDA guidelines.”